GOP’s Loeffler concedes to Warnock in Georgia runoff

 With his victory in Tuesday’s election, Warnock becomes the first African American from Georgia elected to the Senate.

-“Unfortunately we came up slightly short in the runoff election,” Loeffler says in the video, “Earlier today I called Rev. Warnock to congratulate him and to wish him well in serving this great state.”
+“Unfortunately we came up slightly short in the runoff election,” Loeffler says in the video.
+“Earlier today I called Rev. Warnock to congratulate him and to wish him well in serving this great state.”

 A spokesman for Warnock’s campaign confirmed that Loeffler had conceded but declined to comment further.